DoggyArm/arucoCubeGen/README.md

 ### 🏷 Plate ID Text
 - Optional **embossed ID text** in the white quiet zone
 - Implemented with a **robust raster fallback**
-- Designed to be slicer-safe (won’t disappear in preview)
+- Designed to be slicer-safe

 ---